vinodkumarhs1962/skinspire_V2/Project_docs/Universal Engine/Universal view Engine/old files/Universal Search-List-View Architecture v2.md

 ---

-**This integrated approach ensures that universal architecture enhances your existing SkinSpire HMS investment while providing the scalability and consistency benefits you're seeking.
+**This integrated approach ensures that universal architecture enhances your existing Skinspire HMS investment while providing the scalability and consistency benefits you're seeking.
 The implementation respects your current architecture while adding powerful universal capabilities.**

 ---